dwave-examples/tour-planning/README.md

 * **Objective: Maximize Exercise**

-    to maximize exercise on the tour, the CQM sets an objective to maximize the total values of exercise of all the tour legs.
+    To maximize exercise on the tour, the CQM sets an objective to maximize the total values of exercise of all the tour legs.
 It does this in a summation over the following multiplicands for each leg:

-        - length
+    * length
-        - slope
+    * slope
-        - exercise value of each mode of locomotion
+    * exercise value of each mode of locomotion
-        - binary variable representing each mode of locomotion Because a single mode of locomotion is selected for each leg (as explained below), all the products but one are zeroed by the binary variables of that leg.
+    * binary variable representing each mode of locomotion

+    Because a single mode of locomotion is selected for each leg (as explained below), all the products but one are zeroed by the binary variables of that leg.
 For example, in leg 5 above, the length set for leg 5 is multiplied by